The Light That Failed: Plot summary

 The story begins with Dick and Maisie as orphan children in a seaside boarding house under the care of Mrs. Jennet (a sadist drawn from Kipling's own childhood experience with a Mrs. Holloway).
-Dick confesses his infatuation with Maisie but she informs him that she will soon be leaving to complete her education.
+Dick confesses his infatuation with Maisie, but she informs him that she will soon be leaving to complete her education.

 Years later, Dick is working as a painter and artist among the British armed forces in Sudan.
 He meets a war correspondent named Torpenhow who, witnessing his skill, arranges for Dick to be hired by the syndicate that he works for.
 The two men quickly strike up a friendship and help each other in their respective trades.
 Dick is later injured by a sword-cut to the head and spends a night in delirium, moaning about Maisie.
 Once the campaign is over, Dick returns to London where he eventually reunites with Torpenhow.
-His war sketches have drawn attention in England and when his former employers try to withhold his submitted works, Dick bullies their representative into returning them.
+His war sketches have drawn attention in England, and when his former employers try to withhold his submitted works, Dick bullies their representative into returning them.
 He shares a rented apartment with Torpenhow in London where the two, along with a few other friends, spend their time working and discussing "Art".
-Dick runs into Maisie again who is also working as a painter and a student under Dick's former teacher, Kami.
+Dick again runs into Maisie, who is also working as a painter and a student under Dick's former teacher, Kami.
 He asks her about their relationship and, though she rebuffs his advances, she asks him to visit her every Sunday as she values his advice about her work.
 He relents, assuming that she would grow to love him as he loves her.
 He also meets Maisie's roommate, a red-haired girl, who immediately despises him.